 Yep, that’s right – images, videos, PDFs and other documentation play a key role in creating a truly localized experience for the people visiting your website.

 In fact, not translating this type of “content” can send the wrong message to potential customers in your new target markets.
-Unfortunately, this is often perceived as your company not being as invested in providing each customer with the same website experience, instead favouring those in your original language.
+Unfortunately, this is often perceived as your company not being as invested in providing each customer with the same website experience, instead favoring those in your original language.

 So, let’s take a look at why media translation is so important, our advice for getting it right, and ultimately how you can achieve it with Weglot as your website translation solution.